boxofapps/Universal-Asset-Management/README.md

 You can add as many asset definitions as required with the help of the modular structure.

+Currently only supports 3ds max.

 # What is this solving?

 Typically asset managers include the most common asset types for most 3d artists: Models, Materials, Textures, IES, HDRs.
-They rely on graphic user interfaces tailored to each asset type to help you manage it.
-Because they rely heavily on graphyc user interfaces they are usually not extensible.
+They heavily rely on graphic user interfaces tailored to each asset type to help you manage it.
+Because they rely on graphic user interfaces they are usually not extensible.

-By fully separating the logic from graphic user interfaces it is much simpler to make an asset manager extensible.
-You can integrate any specific asset type that might be important to your business with just a few lines of code.
+By fully separating the asset management logic from graphic user interface logic, it becomes much simpler to make an asset manager extensible.
+With just a few lines of code you can integrate any specific asset type that might be important to your business.

-Each new asset type then becomes discorable from your file system and retrievable through the use of commands.
+Each new asset type is discoverable from your file system and retrievable through the use of simple commands.

-I have included one example of asset type that let you extract color assets from a .csv table.
+I have included asset type example that let you extract color assets from a .csv table.
 Each color asset can then output proper linear rgb values taking in consideration the LRV(Light reflectance value) supplied by the manufacturer.

 # How it works?